JuBiotech/acia-core/README.md

 mlflow run https://jugit.fz-juelich.de/j.seiffarth/acia.git -P serverUrl=ibt056 -P user=root -P projectId=4
 ```

-If you are asked for credentials you have to enter your credentials for `jugit.fz-juelich.de`
+If you are asked for credentials you have to enter your credentials for `jugit.fz-juelich.de`.
+If the execution takes some time this is okay: The software needs to be installed and the cell segmentations also take some time ;)

 Developer installation
 -------